 Now that we got that covered, we’ll move on to the things you need.
 No matter what you are going to want these essentials in your ski trip packing list.

-- Jacket: Obviously if you going skiing or snowboarding you’re going to need an outer layer.
+Obviously if you going skiing or snowboarding you’re going to need an outer layer.
 A good jacket that will last you at least a season is going to be invaluable.
-You’ll want to look for one that is made out of Gortex or a similar waterproof material and see if it’s wind resistant.
+You’ll want to look for one that is made out of Gortex or similar waterproof material and see if it’s wind resistant.
 A jacket also doesn’t hold onto snow should /when you suffer a fall.
-Good men’s option // Good women’s option.
+We both invested in Helly Hansen jackets this year as they provide proper insulation and are completely durable with a good brand name.

-- Snowpants: The other obvious items for a ski and snowboard trip is snow pants.
+The other obvious items for a ski and snowboard trip is snow pants.
 Snowpants are essential for anyone heading up the mountain.
 You’ll want to invest in some durable ones as you will put a lot of wear and tear on these bad boys.
 Look again for waterproof and wind resistant material and a fleece inside will keep your legs warm.
 I like ski pants with at least two pockets so I can stash lip balm and cash away.
 Of course, you can always ditch buying the pants and jacket separately and purchase a onesie – we see many of those in the mountains even today!
-Men’s Pants // Women’s Pants

-- Sports bras: If you are a woman and skiing or snowboarding you need sports bras.
+If you are a woman and skiing or snowboarding you need sports bras.
 I would say to wear what you would wear to the gym and remember you’ll be stuck in for the whole day so pick something comfortable, breathable, and flexible.
-Reebok makes my favorite sports bra.
+A few of my favorite sports bras are from Alala and Handful.

-- Mittens: Heavy duty mittens or gloves will be your best friend on the slopes because no one likes when they can’t feel their hands.
+Heavy duty gloves will be your best friend on the slopes because no one likes when they can’t feel their hands.
 I personally like mittens because my hands stay warmer when all my fingers are touching one another.
 I know that many skiers prefer glovers so that they can separate their fingers more easily when dealing with their ski poles.

 What to pack for a snow trip?
 The Gear